mjdele/git-remote-code-along/README.md

 This README is neither informative nor exciting.
+It just is.